310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Hokuto %}
-H-Hey, Akehoshi… I don't understand — why are you getting angry all of a sudden?
+H-Hey, Akehoshi… I don't understand — Why are you getting angry all of a sudden?
 {% endbubble %}

 {% bubble Tetora %}
-Um, did we do something upsetting…?
+Um, did we do somethin' upsetting…?

 You’re right, we didn't think about this properly.
-We relied on Taichou way too much, and never thought about it on our own.
+We relied on Taichou way too much, and never thought 'bout it on our own.

 I really do wanna do better this time, and I’ll never let this happen ever again, so please forgive us.
 {% endbubble %}